rubyoobeen/DesktopDresser/README.md

 >
 > Phase 3:
 > - As a user, I want to be able to add multiple clothes to the closet

+### Instructions for Grader

+> X: Clothing, Y: Outfit, Z: Closet
+- reload the state of application by clicking 'Load Closet' from menu bar
+- add multiple Xs to Z by clicking 'Add Clothing'
+- remove multiple Xs from Z by clicking 'Remove Clothing'
+- build Y with multiple Xs by clicking 'Build Outfit'
+- load old Z by clicking 'Load Closet'
+- view Xs and Ys in Z by clicking 'View Closet' and following option for 'Clothing Items/Outfits'